 That’s how locals began to learn of the catastrophe 60 miles northeast of Seattle.

 Kris Rietmann, a spokeswoman for the state Department of Transportation who gave updates Sunday on the effort on the eastern side of the slide, said the river had risen about 1 foot over the weekend.
-And, she said, a secondary road to the mudslide area was constructed to offer safer access for search crews.

 CNN’s Chelsea Carter, Dan Simon, Linda Hall and Paul Vercammen contributed from Washington.
 Michael Martinez, Greg Botelho, Matt Smith, Mariano Castillo, Gabe Ramirez, Ana Cabrera and Jason Hanna also contributed to this report.
 Steve Almasy and Jessica Ravitz in Atlanta reported and wrote.